ourlifeloop/marketing/src/cms/training-faqs/where-do-i-find-the-display-code-for-my-community-display.md

 ---
-question: Where do I find the Display Code for my Community Display?
+question: Where do I find the Display Code for my Community's TV Display?
 answer: >-
   - On the left-hand side within the blue panel, click on the “Display” button.